ocramz/cmbnt-test/README.md

 the path to the documentation index page can be found after the line `Updating Haddock index for local packages in` in the stack haddock log.

+Apparently, this can only be run when `docker.enable` is set to `false` in stack.yaml .
+Once the documentation is built, a user can revert to `docker.enable = true` and build the docker images.

 # Project structure